-Please note: The older versions of the 50-krona and 1,000-krona banknotes (without foil strip) became invalid after 31 December 2013.
-More info here
+Please note: The older versions of the 20, 50 and 1,000-krona banknotes are now not valid, more information here

 Major credit cards (some restriction may apply to American Express) are widely accepted throughout Sweden at banks, hotels, stores, restaurants, taxis, car rental companies, and for air, ship and rail tickets.

 Please note!
 In order to pay or withdraw cash with your credit card it requires that you have a card with chip and PIN (Personal Identification Number).
 The older magnetic-stripe cards won’t work.